jsteenbeeke/jsteenbeeke.github.io/recruiters/checklist.md

 16. Fewer than 2 members have quit the team you want me to work in in the past year
 17. The job includes at least 30 days of paid vacation (based on fulltime employment)
 18. The company is offering a permanent employment contract
-19. The company is willing to offer a monthly salary that starts with at least a 6 (based on full-time employment, and assuming 4 digits in case you're a smartass)
+19. The company is willing to offer a monthly salary that starts with at least a 6 (in Euros, based on full-time employment, and assuming 4 digits in case you're a smartass)
 20. This salary is not maxed out in any way, and will increase when my performance is considered adequate
 21. This salary will be increased annually to compensate for inflation
 22. On top of that the company pays at least 8% holiday pay